chrisknox97/stock-analysis/README.md

 ## Overview of Project

-### To utilize Microsoft Visual Basic for Applications (VBA) with the intent to refactor code’s efficiency so that it may be more applicable for analysis of the entire stock market.
+### To utilize Microsoft Visual Basic for Applications (VBA) with the intent to refactor a code’s efficiency so that it may be more applicable for analysis of the entire stock market.

 ## Refactoring VBA